jart/cosmopolitan/ape/specification.md

 producing TLS instructions that use the %fs convention.

-To solve these challenges, the `cosmocc` compiler will rewrite binary objects after they've been compiled by GCC, so that `%gs` register is used, rather than `%fs`.
+To solve these challenges, the `cosmocc` compiler will rewrite binary objects after they've been compiled by GCC, so that the `%gs` register is used, rather than `%fs`.
 Morphing x86-64 binaries after they've been compiled is normally difficult, due to the complexity of the machine instruction language.
 However GCC provides `-mno-tls-direct-seg-refs` which greatly reduces the complexity of this task.
 This flag forgoes